menu

 Occupations and Workforce

-When you are in Junction City, you'll notice that it is more blue-collar than most other communities in America.
-42.91% of Junction City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Junction City is a blue-collar town, with 42.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Junction City is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Junction City who work in sales jobs (12.08%), office and administrative support (11.02%), and business and financial occupations (7.27%).

 Setting & Lifestyle